 HIST 278.
-Women in the United States, 1890-Present Arts and Humanities Group 1 course
+Women in the United States, 1890-Present

 A chronological survey of U.S. women's history from 1890 to the present.
 It considers experiences of women of different classes, races and ethnic backgrounds.
 Among the topics covered are changes in women's paid employment, women's participation in selected social and political movements, women and popular culture and the impact of the Great Depression and wars on women.